hummingbirdcreative/Vita-App/README.md

 ## Future Enhancements
-- See a list of all photo's uploaded by a user
+- Sort photos by categories
+- Community for people to see other user's photo album